ahernanzl/pyClim-SDM/README.md

 ### Machine Learning:
 - **SVM**: Support Vector Machine.
 Non-linear machine learning classification/regression.
 See Hernanz *et al.* (2021).
 - **LS-SVM**: Least Square Support Vector Machine.
 Non-linear machine learning classification/regression.
 See Hernanz *et al.* (2021).
 - **RF**: Random Forest.
 Non-linear machine learning classification/regression.
-This method is combined with a MLR to extrapolate to values out of the observed range.
+This method is combined with a MLR to extrapolate to values out of the observed range (configurable).
 - **XGB**: eXtreme Gradient Boost.
 Non-linear machine learning classification/regression.
-This method is combined with a MLR to extrapolate to values out of the observed range.
+This method is combined with a MLR to extrapolate to values out of the observed range (configurable).
 - **ANN**: Artificial Neural Networks.
 Non-linear machine learning classification/regression.
 See García-Valero (2021) and Hernanz *et al.* (2021).
-- **CNN**: Convoltional Neural Networks.
+- **CNN**: Convolutional Neural Networks.
 Non-linear machine learning classification/regression.
 ### Weather Generators:
 - **WG-PDF**: Downscaling parameters of the distributions instead of downscaling daily data.
 See Erlandsen *et al.* (2020) and Benestad (2021).
 - **WG-NMM**: Non-homogeneous Markov Model.
 Non-parametric Weather Generator based on a first-order two-state (wet/dry) Markov chain.
 Both the transition probabilities and the empirical distributions used for the intensity are conditioned on the precipitation given by the reanalysis/models.
 See Richardson (1981).